 The report later goes on to state that “trained library staff should develop and provide training on… LMS, stock knowledge, library offers”.

-The great difficulty here is that staff are already stretched, which is why we focussed a great deal of attention to making things easier for both trained and untrained library staff.
+The great difficulty here is that staff are already stretched.
+This is why, in developing Axiell Spark, we focused a great deal of attention on making things easier for both trained and untrained library staff.

 Our role as a supplier

 We now develop our solutions with the full spectrum of library workers in mind.
 In our discussions with industry stakeholders and customers, we were challenged to create systems that could be easily picked up by all staff with as little training as possible.

 The key with Axiell Spark is the simplicity of the staff-facing interface.
 With volunteers able to manage borrower facing functions with minimal training, the burden on librarians to provide this support is greatly reduced.

 This is perhaps best shown on the Circulation overview page, where we have brought all core functions for checking items in/out into one simple interface.